 - Learn how to read different types of boat lights at night.
 For example, the difference between a tug with or without a tow and a sailboat.

 - Prep your gear for night paddling.
 Add white or reflector tape strips to your paddle blade and shaft in case you drop it or a boat shines a light at you.
 Hull reflector tape is a good idea too.
 Usually I add small strips on my nose and tail rails (sides).
 Some PFD’s have reflector strips as does paddling clothing.
+Add white electrical tape to your paddle so you can spot it in the dark.

 - Learn where the ferry routes are and which turns they may make along your route.
 For example the Bainbridge ferry takes a hard right/left by Blakely Rock.
 Use marinetraffic.com to see live ship movements and look at ferry schedules to time ferry departures and routes.